Search

 Check out my article, Is It Ever Too Late to Train a German Shepherd? for some great info and ideas which you can relate to your Shepsky.

-Key advantages of adopting, even though you are a first-time owner, are that you pay less and give a home to a dog who would otherwise be without one.
 In fact, mixed breed dogs are often left out when dogs in shelters are adopted.
 They are also at a greater risk of being abandoned if they don’t turn out to meet the owner’s expectations.

 Despite this, the disadvantages listed below might serve to convince you that dog owners with experience have the upper hand when it comes to adopting a German Shepherd Husky mix: